opnfv/apex/docs/installation-instructions/virtualinstall.rst

 To verify the set you can follow the instructions in the `Verifying the Setup`_ section.

-Before you get started following these instructions you will need to add IP addresses on the networks that have been created for the External and provisioning networks.
-By default the External network is 192.168.37.0/24 and the provisioning network is 192.0.2.0/24.
-To access these networks simply add an IP to brbm and brbm1 and set their link to up.
-This will provide a route from the hypervisor into the virtual networks acting as OpenStack's underlay network in the virtual deployment.

-| ``ip addr add 192.0.2.252/24 dev brbm``
-| ``ip link set up dev brbm``
-| ``ip addr add 192.168.37.252/24 dev brbm1``
-| ``ip link set up dev brbm1``

-Once these IP addresses are assigned and the links are up the gateways on the overcloud's networks should be pingable and read to be SSHed to.

-| ``ping 192.0.2.1``
-| ``ping 192.168.37.1``

-Now continue with the `Verifying the Setup`_ section.

 .. _`Install Bare Metal Jumphost`: baremetal.html
 .. _`Verifying the Setup`: verification.html